niksarrow/ns/content/talk/acm_winter_school_day2/index.md

   country:

 summary: IRLAB, DAIICT conducted a Winter School on Natural Language Processing.
-abstract: The talk convered Machine Translation.
+abstract: The talk covered Disfluency Correction in the context of Speech to Speech Machine Translation.
 Prof. Pushpak Bhattacharyya, Aakash Banerjee and I convered the different paradigms of Machine Translation.
-I talked about Unsupervised Neural Machine Translation describing the three pillars of it in detail and the challenges which are being faced in Indian Languages.
+I talked on two tasks, the first being "Translation from Disfluent Spanish To Fluent English", which is an accepted work at ACL 2020 and the second being "Unsupervised and Semi-supervised Learning for Disfluency Correction" which will be published in EACL 2021.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2020-01-08T15:00:00Z"
+date: "2020-01-12T15:00:00Z"
-date_end: "2020-01-08T18:00:00Z"
+date_end: "2020-01-12T18:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2020-01-09T00:00:00Z"
+publishDate: "2020-01-12T00:00:00Z"

 authors: []
 tags: []